Page last updated: July 2026 · Rates and program guidelines current as of publish date

 Ready to Explore Your Florida Home Equity Options?

-Schedule a private consultation with Kelly or Ray to review all four equity access strategies for your specific situation — with honest trade-off analysis and no pressure.
+Private consultation with Kelly or Ray Nadeau.
+We'll review all four equity access strategies with honest trade-off analysis — no pressure, no obligation.

 Kelly Nadeau NMLS #1027618 | Ray Nadeau NMLS #1027617 | Equity Smart Home Loans NMLS #856170 | Equal Housing Lender

 Not a commitment to lend.
 All loans subject to credit approval and program guidelines.
-Rates subject to change without notice.
+Qualification pathway and income calculation methods vary by program.
+Rates and programs subject to change without notice.